DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 Links to IEEE papers on the icons above will be available soon!

-Check out a video of the smart watchdog in action!
-[Live Demo Video](/link)
+Check out a video of the smart watchdog in action: [Live Demo Video](/link)

 # Summary 👀